16

 Day04

-Trek from Phakding to Namche Bazaar (3,440m/ 11,286 ft)
+Trek from Phakding to Namche Bazaar 7hrs

 We start the day walking through charming Sherpa villages, where we can enjoy stunning views of Thamserku and Kusum Kanguru.
-Along the trail, the scenery includes Rhododendron forests, as well as Magnolia and giant fir trees.
+Along the trail, the scenery includes.
+Rhododendron forests, as well as Magnolia and giant fir trees.
 This segment of the trail is particularly breathtaking during early autumn and late spring when the flowers are in bloom, making it an unforgettable experience.

 As we traverse multiple suspension bridges over the river, the journey continues to Monjo, which serves as the southern entrance to the Sagarmatha National Park.
 This gate is the primary access point to the park, and our guide will handle the necessary paperwork, including the Sagarmatha National Park permits and T.I.M.S. cards.